 Five steps to keeping dog smell outside where it belongs

 - Vacuum floors twice a week, depending on the type of dog and its shedding pattern.

-- Wash hard floors like tile and vinyl with a robust cleaning solution and very hot water.
+- Wash hard floors like tile and vinyl with a robust cleaning solution and hot water.

-- Use a cover on any furniture that dogs are allowed on and wash the cover weekly.
+- Use a cover on any furniture dogs are allowed on and wash the cover weekly.

 Our staff always has ideas on eliminating dog smells in the home; please ask us any questions if you have concerns about odor!

-You might also find this this article helpful: Poisonous Plants for Dogs and Cats
+This article might also be helpful: Poisonous Plants for Dogs and Cats.